 Make a donation and offset your carbon emissions

 For every $5 donated an eco-sourced native tree will be planted.
-Donations in 2017-18 will go towards planting in the Titoki Reserve.
+Donations go into advancing our efforts to connect the Tararua Ranges to Manawatū River.
 For every $12,500 collected Green Corridors will be able to plant an extra hectare of native plants.

 Each hectare of native plants will offset 3,825 tonnes of CO2-e over the next 50 years.
 Green Corridors offers individuals, businesses, and organisations an opportunity to offset their carbon emissions in a way that benefits the local community.
 Not only will Green Corridors tree planting offset carbon emissions but it will also further enhance the ecological and recreational features of the region.